brettgoodrich/ElexioPress/readme.md

 Accessing data from a SimpleXMLElement is detailed here: http://php.net/manual/en/simplexml.examples-basic.php

 #### WordPress backend
 ElexioPress' settings page is parented to "Settings".
 You'll need to set your API keys from there.
+Access is restricted to users with 'unfiltered_html' permission.

 #### Supported Functions
 ```